clastix/kamaji/docs/content/guides/kamaji-azure-deployment.md

 ```

-## Access Admin cluster
+## Access Management Cluster
-In Kamaji, an Admin Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
-The admin cluster acts as management cluster for all the Tenant clusters and implements Monitoring, Logging, and Governance of all the Kamaji setup, including all Tenant clusters.
-For this guide, we're going to use an instance of Azure Kubernetes Service (AKS) as Admin Cluster.
+In Kamaji, a Management Cluster is a regular Kubernetes cluster which hosts zero to many Tenant Cluster Control Planes.
+The Management Cluster acts as cockpit for all the Tenant clusters and implements Monitoring, Logging, and Governance of all the Kamaji setup, including all Tenant Clusters.
+For this guide, we're going to use an instance of Azure Kubernetes Service (AKS) as Management Cluster.

 Throughout the following instructions, shell variables are used to indicate values that you should adjust to your own Azure environment: